venamax/dataincubator/music/README.md

 Use this pipeline to predict the genres for the 145 files in the `music_feature_extraction_test.tar.gz` set and submit your predictions as a dictionary in the `__init__.py` file.

+*Hints*
+- Extracting features from time series can be computationally intensive.
+Make sure you choose wisely which features to calculate.
+- You can use MRJob or PySpark to distribute the feature extraction part of your model and then train an estimator on the extracted features.

 ## Question 2
 ## All Features Predictions